jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 access established by the attacker is important and that there are a slew of ways of creating that persistent access.

-15
+2022 DBIR Results and Analysis

+14

 The Denial of Service (DoS) action is the clear leader, representing 46% of total incidents, followed by the malware types of Backdoor or C2 at